MLS: Medical Laboratory Science Courses

 Co-requisite: MLS 4460

-Methods for specimen collection, handling and processing of human tissues and body fluids for isolation and identification of bacteria are covered.
+Methods for specimen collection, handling and processing of human tissues and body fluids for isolation and identification of bacteria are covered in this course.
 Conventional and rapid identification methods for clinically significant bacteria, principles of automation, susceptibility testing, infection control, and quality assurance procedures are included.
 Permission is required.
 Material and Supply fees will be assessed.
 Equipment fees will be assessed.

 MLS 4461C Diagnostic Microbiology for the MLT to MLS track